 Start by comparing the Balance Sheet at the end of the year to the same period last year.
 Have your assets grown or decreased?
 How have your liabilities changed?
 While not as immediately obvious to non-accountants, this can tell an important story about the fortunes of your business.
 Look at the big numbers first and then work your way down the list.

 Consider things like your cash reserves.
 There was a time when we would ask the hypothetical question, “how long would your business last if your income suddenly stopped?”.
-One thing 2020 taught us was that this is no longer a hypothetical question.
+One thing the recent pandemic taught us was that this is no longer a hypothetical question.
 The world can change very suddenly and there is no easy way of predicting that change.

 Example End of Year Reporting for the Past

-The combination of these four reports will give you more than enough information to review the past year.
+The combination of these four reports will give you a good start in reviewing the past year.